Motivic integration on special rigid varieties and the motivic integral identity conjecture: Introduction

 \section{Introduction}

+We construct in this paper an equivariant motivic integration on rigid varieites after quickly revisiting the theory of equivariant motivic integration on on special formal schemes.
+As an application, we give a proof of Kontsevich and Soibelman's motivic integral identity conjecture.

 Introduced by Kontsevich in 1995, motivic integration has since become an important subject in algebraic geometry by virtue of its connection to many areas of mathematics, including mathematical physics, birational geometry, non-Archimedean geometry, tropical geometry, singularity theory, Hodge theory, model theory (see for instance, \cite{DL1}, \cite{DL2}, \cite{Ba}, \cite{Se}, \cite{LS}, \cite{HK}, \cite{NS}, \cite{Ni2}, \cite{CL08}, \cite{KS}).
 Kontsevich's method involves arc spaces and the Grothendieck ring of varieties, which brings about the birth of geometric motivic integration.
 Nowadays, this kind of integration becomes one of the common central objects of algebraic geometry, singularity theory, mathematical physics.
 From algebraic varieties to formal schemes, the development of geometric motivic integration is contributed crucially by Denef-Loeser \cite{DL1, DL2}, Sebag \cite{Se}, Loeser-Sebag \cite{LS}, Nicaise-Sebag \cite{NS1, NS, NS2, NS3}, Nicaise \cite{Ni2}, and many others.
 Another point of view on motivic integration known as arithmetic motivic integration was also strongly developed due to the approaches of Denef-Loeser over $p$-adic fields \cite{DL3}, Cluckers-Loeser \cite{CL05, CL08, CL10}, Hrushovski-Kazhdan \cite{HK} and Hrushovski-Loeser \cite{HL16} using model theory with respect to different languages.
 It is shown in \cite{CHL} that arithmetic motivic integration has an important application to the fundamental lemma.
 For another theory of motivic integration that specializes to both of arithmetic and geometric points of view, we can also refer to more recent works such as \cite{GY}, \cite{CGH}, \cite{CR}.
-We construct in this paper an equivariant motivic integration on rigid varieites after quickly revisiting the theory of equivariant motivic integration on on special formal schemes.